History

 The Building

-As the building went up payments had to be made.
-Had all the people who made a pledge payed up it would have raised around 7000 pound however many declined to pay the second and third installment and there was a significant shortfall in 1960 as the club neared completion.
+As the building went up, payments had to be made.
+However, many declined to pay the second and third installments, leading to a significant shortfall in 1960 as the club neared completion.
+Angelo Buffone and Cosimo Dichiera stepped forward and loaned the club 1500 pounds each.

-The club opened its doors to the first function - the engagement of Joe Caia and Mary Leonardis on 17th April 1960 - the charge was 2 pounds for adults and 1 pound for children.
+The club opened its doors to the first function, the engagement of Joe Caia and Mary Leonardis, on 17th April 1960.
 This was followed by the first wedding of Pietro and Nicolina Mazza.
+In 1962, the Opera Sacra was held in the club, a fitting function as the catalyst to the building.

 The Early Years

-Club_History2 The early days were difficult for the committee as funds were short and profits were low.
+The early days were difficult for the committee as funds were short and profits were low.
 The committee held many social functions to try and raise money to meet the debt.
+On many occasions, the committee would supply tablecloths, cutlery, and glasses, and their services free of charge to help the club.

 Club_History3